User Guide¶

 version_file = true

-These options can be added automatically by running attribution init
+These options can be added automatically by running attribution init from

 the root of your project.